 Be Prepared!
 Before you embark on your ‘shopping adventure’, we’ve listed 6 key points you should keep in mind so you can be a Smart Shopper.
 Our key points pertain to individuals and business owners (owners pay key attention to point #5!).
 If you want some very detailed information, go to the bottom of this page.

-#1 – Health insurance rates FOR ALL CARRIERS will continue to go up!
+#1 – Health insurance rates FOR ALL CARRIERS will continue to go up - even under the ACA!
 The quotes you see today are a ‘snap shot’ which could change next month.
 You could buy plan B today because it is cheaper than your plan A. Six months from now your new plan B has a rate increase and now A is cheaper.
 There is a ‘reward’ that you should figure into your cost for staying with a carrier and that is smoother claims.
 The longer you are with one carrier, the more health history they have and therefore the less need to research claims when they occur.

 #2 – The quotes you will get are almost always the “Best” rates available.
 These carriers are fighting to be the lowest so you’ll apply with them.
+This is especially true with life insurance quotes.
 Depending on your health history, height and weight and other facts you’ll list on your application, you may not get the “Best” rate.
-If you are an individual, you could get declined.
+If you are an individual, you could get declined (NOT for health insurance though as the ACA finally helped get rid of that situation).
 The carrier can also load the premium 20%, 25%, 50%, 75%, even 100% are examples.
 Also, one carrier may load your premium 50% because you take a certain drug where another carrier would decline you and a third carrier would only load 20%.

 #4 – Know your maximum exposure!
 The annual Out of Pocket (OOP) limit is the most crucial part of your policy.
 What are you liable for when the ‘BIG BILL” hits.
 EXAMPLE: Two carriers have ‘identical’ $1000 Deductible plans but plan 1 is $100 less than plan 2.
 The ‘catch’ is, if you have a $100,000 bill with plan 1 you are responsible for $20,000 versus $7500 with plan 2!
 Know your individual AND your family maximum exposure.

 #6 – What insurance do you want to be ‘stuck’ with?
 Consider your ‘sleep factor’.
 You need to be able to sleep at night and this isn’t easy when you aren’t confident in your insurance carrier.
 Insurance is to pay the big bills so you don’t lose your car, home, and other worldly possessions.
-Ask yourself - If you just found out you have an illness which will be with you the rest of your life and which makes you ‘uninsurable’ how are you going to feel about your insurance (since you will not be able to move to another carrier)?
+Ask yourself - If you just found out you have an illness which will be with you the rest of your life how are you going to feel about your insurance?
 When the hospital or surgeon asks who your insurance carrier is, are you going to confidently say, “It’s Company XYZ”!?

 There are numerous other considerations depending on each person or groups specific situation.
 The 6 we’ve listed above are what we feel are the ‘Essential 6” items to keep in mind when you are shopping for coverage.
 We would be happy to discuss all your concerns if you want to call or email us.